opentdc/opentdc-solution/README.md

 * JDK 7 must be installed
 * ant must be installed
-* The environment variable CXF_HOME must be set

 		export CXF_HOME='path to CXF home directory'
 		cd solution
 		ant clean
 		ant assemble

 This builds the WARs at jre-1.7/solution/deployment-unit/ containing the (JAX-RS compliant) middletier services: